ondrej17/porygon/README.md

+## Porygon
-# Porygon
+#  Ondrej Bily

-Bubble Shooter game as a project for Python Programming semestral course.
+Bubble-shooter game as a project for Python Programming semestral course.

+-> Start it by running run.py